browserengineering/book/book/browsersandweb.md

 [^pwa]: PWA stands for Progressive Web App.
 In this case, progressive refers to progressive enhancement.

-For these reasons, it’s sometimes confusing to know what we should think of as “the web”.
-Here is one definition[^key-web-properties] that gets at the essence of its implementation building blocks:
+With all that's changed, some things have stayed the same: core building blocks and the essence of the web:

+* The web is a _network of information_
+  linked by _hyperlinks_.
-*   The web is a _network of information_, built at its base on the _HTTP network protocol_, the _HTML information format_, and the concept of a _ hyperlink_.
+* Information is contained in documents requested with the _HTTP network protocol_ and structured with the _HTML information format_.
-*   Its unit of information is a _web page_, which is identified uniquely by its URL (_not_ by its content, which as mentioned above may be dynamic).
+* Documents are identified by URLs, _not_ by their content, and may be dynamic.
-*   Web pages are _documents_ written in HTML.
-*   Web pages can refer, via URL, to auxiliary assets such as images, video, CSS, and JavaScript, that are needed for their functionality.
+* Web pages can link to auxiliary assets in different formats, including images, videos, CSS, and JavaScript.
-*   Web pages _refer to each other_ other with hyperlinks.
-*   The user views and navigates web pages through a _browser_, which is also sometimes called the _User Agent_.
+* The user uses a _User Agent_, called a _browser_, to navigate the web.
-*   All APIs on the web are open, standardized and free to use or re-use.
+* All these building blocks are open, standardized, and free to use or re-use.

-[^key-web-properties]: It’s worth noting here that this definition is not accidental and is part of the original design of the web.
-The fact that the web not only survived but thrived during the process of "virtualization" of hosting and content further demonstrates the elegance and effectiveness of its original design.

-One might try to argue that HTTP, URLs and hyperlinking are the only truly essential parts of the Web, or  also argue that a browser is not strictly necessary, since conceptually web pages exist independently of the browser for them, and could in principle self-render through dedicated applications.[^dedicated-applications] In other words, one could try to distinguish between the networking and rendering aspects of the web; likewise, one could abstract the concept of linking and networking from the particular choice of protocols and data formats.
+As a philosophical matter, perhaps one or another of these principles is secondary.
+One could try to distinguish between the networking and rendering aspects of the web.
+One could abstract linking and networking from the particular choice of protocol and data format.
+One could ask whether the browser is necessary in theory, or argue that HTTP, URLs and hyperlinking are the only truly essential parts of the Web.

 [^dedicated-applications]: For example, if you're using an installed PWA, are you using a browser?

+Perhaps.[^perhaps] In practice, the web was born when these principles came together, not before.
+They are not accidental; they are the original design of the web.
+And all of them---HTTP, HTML, browsers, URLs---evolve and grow, and will continue to do so.
+The web not only survived but thrived during the virtualization of hosting and content, all thanks to the elegance and effectiveness of this original design.
+And [ongoing change](change.md) will lead to more changes and evolution in the future.
+Study the web, read this book, and be a part of that evolution.

-It is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
+[^perhaps]: It is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
 For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by its successor.
-In practice, it is not really the case that networking and rendering are separated, and there are in fact important inter-dependencies---for example, HTML plays a critical role in both rendering and hyperlinks.
-It’s best to just consider browsers and HTML (and CSS and JavaScript) part of the core definition of the web.
-In any case, as with all technology, the web continues to evolve.
-The above definition may change over time, but for the purposes of this book, it’s a pretty good one.
+Certainly all of these technologies have been through many versions, but the Web has stayed the Web.

 Technological precursors
 ========================